 No attorney is an island.
 No one is successful by themselves.
 The truth is it takes a village – whether you work for a firm, work for yourself and have support staff, or have the support of your family and friends, none of us succeeds by ourselves.
 I’m often asked by other attorneys the best way to find a mentor.
 The truth is, mentors are everywhere, but you aren’t going to find one sitting at your computer (the same is true for developing a book of business by the way!).
-Get out and meet people.
+Get out and meet people at networking events.
 Join your local bar association, invite other attorneys you admire out to coffee (virtual coffees work too, if the attorney doesn’t live near you).
-When I worked in Big Law, we were assigned mentors – I think most law firms of any size assign younger associates mentors.
+When I worked in Big Law, we were assigned more experienced lawyers as our mentors – I think most law firms of any size assign younger associates mentors.
 None of these people ever became my mentor in real life.
 EVER!
-Instead, I would always seek out the attorneys I admired for one reason or another – maybe it was their practice area, maybe it was the way they handled conflict, maybe it was the way they spoke to clients on a call, whatever the reason – and I would invite them to lunch and get to know them.
+Instead, I would always seek out the attorneys I admired for one reason or another – maybe it was their practice area, maybe it was their career path, maybe it was the way they handled conflict, maybe it was the way they spoke to clients on a call, whatever the reason – and I would invite them to lunch and get to know them.
 I used my college journalism skills to ask them a lot of questions.
 It’s a bit like dating in that if it’s not the right fit for you (the mentee) it won’t work.
 But, remember that, like any relationship, a mentoring relationship grows over time.

 What is a mentor?

-A mentor is someone with more experience than you (not necessarily older than you) who can support you, advise, and guide you in personal and professional matters.
-A mentor can help you see things differently because of their experience or vantage point.
+A mentor is someone with more experience than you (not necessarily older than you) who can support you, advise, and provide you with professional guidance.
+A mentor can help you see things differently because of their valuable perspective or vantage point.
 It is not their role to tell you what to do or how to do it (this is why it’s probably best to have a mentor outside your firm if you work for one), but to help you ask the questions so that you can determine the best path forward for you.
-A mentor can become a lifelong friend – I know mine certainly have – but you may just need a mentor for a specific period of time to reach a certain goal.
+When you forge a strong relationship with a mentor, they can become a lifelong friend – I know mine certainly have – but you may just need a mentor for a specific period of time to reach a certain goal.
 That’s OK too.
 Mentors are not necessarily the same as teachers, coaches or therapists.
 All of these people are paid for their roles.
-It is also not a mentor’s role to help you find a job, although they might be a great sounding board when you are applying for that next career move.
+It is also not a mentor’s role to help you find a job, although they might be a great sounding board when you are applying for that next career move or to help you reach your professional goals.
 One thing is for certain, they will be your biggest cheerleader when you apply for and ultimately land the new job!
 A mentor-mentee relationship is mutual.
 Being a mentor is very fulfilling and rewarding for the mentor to watch the person they are mentoring achieve their goals.
 It can also help the mentor improve their communication skills and grow as a leader.

 The benefits of being a mentor